-9. Librarian: The Librarian shall acquire, keep, maintain, offer for use, and properly dispose of books, articles, publications, and materials of interest to the Members of Oldenfeld.
+Librarian: The Librarian shall acquire, keep, maintain, offer for use, and properly dispose of books, articles, publications, and materials of interest to the Members of Oldenfeld.

-:
+Chart Signet: The Chart Signet shall be responsible for the creation or production of scrolls for the Baron and Baroness to give as commemoration of awards and in recognition of good deeds.
+The Chart Signet may also provide scrolls to the Kingdom of Trimaris as needed.

-c.
 Selection and Term of Officers In general, officers are selected through a deputy system: Each current officer selects

 one or more deputies.
 Before retiring from office, the current officer designates a